diversenok/NtUtilsLibrary/Examples.md

     Exit;

-  // Open the file, create a section, and map it into the calling process Result := RtlxMapReadonlyFile(hxSection, FileName, xMemory);
+  // Open the file, create a section, and map it into the calling process Result := RtlxMapReadonlyFile(xMemory, FileName);

   if not Result.IsSuccess then
     Exit;

-  // Parse the PE structure and find non-delay imports Result := RtlxEnumerateImportImage(xMemory.Data, xMemory.Size, False, Imports);
+  // Parse the PE structure and find normal & delayed imports Result := RtlxEnumerateImportImage(Imports, xMemory.Data, xMemory.Size, False);

   if not Result.IsSuccess then
     Exit;